 ☃️ If you put Christmas inflatable decorations on your lawn or lit fireworks that did some damage, read up on how to repair your lawn after Holiday festivities.
 Read more on Lawn Care for Inflatables and Fireworks During Winter Holidays.

-It's still a great time to lay Tall Fescue sod!
+When it's not raining or snowing, January is still a great time to lay Tall Fescue sod!
 Get instant impact with Elite Tall Fescue sod, available as a single roll or in full pallets.
 The picture above shows us harvesting Tall Fescue sod at one of our North Carolina farms.

 💻 You can order rolls or pallets of Tall Fescue in our store.